New-Horizons-SPM/scanbot/paper.md

 See Scanbot [documentation](https://new-horizons-spm.github.io/scanbot/automation/) for a video example.
 \label{fig:1}](TipTracking.png)

-Figure 2 demonstrates Scanbot's ability to recondition a 'bad' tip on a clean reference metal surface.
+\autoref{fig:2} demonstrates Scanbot's ability to recondition a 'bad' tip on a clean reference metal surface.
 Scanbot can gently impinge the scanning probe apex onto a clean, flat region of the metal surface, which results in an imprint associated with the geometry of the tip.
 This imprint can then be scanned, and the resulting image is similar to the auto-correlation function of the tip's apex.
 The quality of the tip can be assessed by measuring the area and circularity of the imprint.